 Take the opportunity to get to know your Citizen and Young Citizen of the Year a little better.

-Miss Alexandra Toogood
+Miss Jessica Toogood

 Jessica is an integral member of her local community who serves for the betterment of not only herself but those around her.
 Her achievements and contributions extend not only to her hometown of Henty but the wider Greater Hume Shire.
 Her heavy involvement as a leader, a sporting participant, a volunteer and most importantly a hardworking community minded individual allows her to serve as a great role model.
 Jessica is heavily involved in both her local and schooling communities, making enormous contributions through her time, skills and expertise.

 Her most notable involvements and achievements at Billabong High School include elected School Vice-Captain 2022, SRC Representative for the last 4 years, SRC Treasurer 2021, recipient of Meritorious Academic Performance (DUX) 2018-2020, winner of Year 7 Science Fair 2017, participant in Premiers Reading Challenge, recipient of Schools Highest Level of Merit System for 3 years, recipient of Long Tan Youth Leadership and Teamwork Award 2020, accepted into Kwong Lee Dow Young Scholars Program 2020, exemplary engagement, worth ethic and dedication to her studies as well as being well respected by teachers and peers alike.

 Beyond her involvement in her schooling community, Jessica has invested deeply into her community through her involvement on several committees and volunteering.
 One of her most notable contributions is her involvement in the Henty Tennis Club.
 Jessica has volunteered as a Junior Secretary for the club for the last 4 years.
 In addition, she has also been responsible along with her sister, for organising the club’s night tennis competition in 2020.